 Landlord-applicants assisted under HRAP for a rental property must agree to own the program-assisted home and rent the home at affordable rents to low- to moderate-income tenants only for a period of five (5) years after completion of construction.
-Affordable rents are rents that do not exceed the lesser of either the High HOME Rent Limits adjusted for the number of bedrooms in the unit, and location of the property or thirty percent (30%) of the adjusted gross income of household22.
+Affordable rents are rents that do not exceed the High HOME Rent Limits adjusted for the number of bedrooms in the unit22.
 Landlord-Applicants will be required to complete an annual compliance questionnaire to demonstrate compliance during each year of the five (5) year compliance period.